sarikayaozlem/DjangoNotPaylasimSitesi/README.md

-"# Django Not Paylaşım Sitesi"
+"# Django Not Paylasim Sitesi"